Open Road Park: Park

 The eastern part of the property was developed as Public School 60, presently East Side Community High School; and Mary Help of Christians Church, which stood until 2013.
 The rest was developed as a garage for public buses.
 When the garage was demolished in 1987, it left a contaminated vacant lot that was sought by Open Road as a potential park.
-In 1993, with funding from the city Department of Sanitation, the nonprofit had the lot covered with a liner which was then covered with gravel, soil and compost in advance of its development as a garden.
+In 1993, with funding from the city Department of Sanitation, the nonprofit had the lot covered with a liner, which was then covered with gravel, soil, and compost in advance of its development as a garden.
 Two years later, a greenhouse and turtle pond were constructed with the assistance of local high school students.
-The pond receives some of its water though a bioswale design that collects rainwater throughout the garden.
+The pond receives some of its water through a bioswale design that collects rainwater throughout the garden.
 The northern two-thirds of the site was developed as a playground.
-With the support of Trust for Public Land, the site was purchased to save it from development.
+With the support of the Trust for Public Land, the site was purchased to save it from development.

 Open Road Park was acquired by the Parks Department in 2003, continuing its development as a recreational space.
 In memory of the victims of the September 11 attacks, the garden is a participant in the USDA Forest Service Living Memorials Project.
-The memorial garden was designed in partnership between Cornell University, Open Road and the USDA Forest Service.
+The memorial garden was designed in partnership between Cornell University, Open Road, and the USDA Forest Service.
 In March 2015, with the support of the New York Red Bulls soccer team and the U.S. Soccer Foundation, ground was broken on a mini-soccer pitch at the playground.

 As residential development in the East Village continues to increase in the 21st century, the preservation of Open Road Park ensures that residents will have ample space for sports along with opportunities for students to learn about nature by actively participating in the maintenance of the park's garden.
-The playground includes basketball courts, a soccer pitch and swings.
+The playground includes basketball courts, a soccer pitch, and swings.

 Circa 2016, the garden was reorganized under the name East Side Outside Community Garden and incorporated a compost program run by Reclaimed Organics.
 East Side Outside Community Garden is part of the New York City Department of Parks and Recreation GreenThumb Program.